The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Abstract

 \section{Abstract}

 We study the minimization problem for the Yang-Mills energy under fixed boundary connection in supercritical dimension $n\geq 5$.
 We define the natural function space $\mathcal A_{G}$ in which to formulate this problem in analogy to the space of integral currents used for the classical Plateau problem.
-The space $\mathcal A_{G}$ can be also interpreted as a space of weak connections on a ''real measure theoretic version'' of reflexive sheaves from complex geometry.\\ We prove the weak closure result which ensures the existence of energy-minimizing weak connections in $\mathcal A_{G}$.\\ We then prove that any weak connection from $\mathcal A_{G}$ can be obtained as a $L^2$-limit of classical connections over bundles with defects.
-This approximation result is then extended to a Morrey analogue.\\ We prove the optimal regularity result for Yang-Mills local minimizers.
+The space $\mathcal A_{G}$ can be also interpreted as a space of weak connections on a ''real measure theoretic version'' of reflexive sheaves from complex geometry.\\ We prove the existence of weak solutions to the Yang-Mills Plateau problem in the space $\mathcal A_{G}$.\\ We then prove the optimal regularity result for solutions of this Plateau problem.
 On the way to prove this result we establish a Coulomb gauge extraction theorem for weak curvatures with small Yang-Mills density.
 This generalizes to the general framework of weak $L^2$ curvatures previous works of Meyer-Rivi\`ere and Tao-Tian in which respectively a strong approximability property and an admissibility property were assumed in addition.\\

 \textit{MSC classes}: 58E15, 49Q20, 57R57, 53C07, 81T13, 53C65, 49Q15.